cmdaniel/workspace-nx-nestjs-ng/README.md

 ## Project Architecture

 ### Back-end
-In the Back-end I used the NestJs framework.
+<p>In the Back-end I used the NestJs framework.
 It is a great, easy to use and very similar to the Angular syntaxe.
-It was build on the Express.
+It was build on the Express.</p>
+<p>Despite a very simple scope, I tried to demonstrate some SOLID principles.</p>
+<p>**app.service**: is the main service responsible to provide data to the controllers.
+It receives the provider (RailService) and data transformation services by Dependence Injection.
+I also created some custom operators for RxJs and the result is a very clean code, easy to read and also loosely coupled with the data provider and data tranformation classes.</p>
+<p>**RailService**: It just contain a Single Responsability and a single reason to change.
+It has a factory method with a business rule that will factory the data provider according to condition (EnRailType).
+It allows provide data from the json file, but also implement an API call in the future without requires change in the main service.
+Beyond being prepared to future extensions, it also allows commute the data source based on Use Cases.
+For example, a simple method could detect a problem with the API (It was not implemented an API call, but it basic structure was) and them factory the json file instead.</p>

 ## Time tracking